 These By-laws may be amended or repealed by a simple majority vote of the members present at an annual business meeting.
 Amendments may be proposed by the Steering Committee on their own initiative, or by general membership.
 The Steering Committee will not present proposed amendments for consideration, which create personal liability for the members of SEPPP.

 ARTICLE VII: Assessments

-SECTION 1.
-Public Agencies.

-The State Highway Agency portion of the SEPPP shall be funded by an annual voluntary AASHTO assessment.
-Funds will be received by a date determined by the Steering Committee.

-SECTION 2.
-Private Organizations.

-An amount, as determined by the Steering Committee, will be assessed annually to each Private Organization.
-Funds will be received by the National Center for Pavement Preservation by a date determined by the Steering Committee.

-SECTION 3.
-Meeting Costs.

-The assessment may include participation costs to attend meetings related to SEPPP as directed by the Steering Committee.

-SECTION 4.
-Expenditure Approval.

-Expenditure of funds will only be used for operational expenses, developing tools, and research projects for implementing Pavement Preservation for the Public Agencies.
-The Steering Committee will approve all expenditures for SEPPP.
+Section Deleted 2026

 ARTICLE VIII: Fiscal Matters

 SECTION 1.
 Fiscal Year.

 The fiscal year of the Partnership shall begin on October 1 and run through September 30 of the following year.

 SECTION 2.
 Revenues.